Client-Engineering-Indonesia/Bob-Workshop-IBM-Indonesia/Module-7-Service-Desk-Assistant/BobAPI/README_BobAPI.md

 1. How to call the IBM Bob API from any web application
 2. How Bob can call an external system's API and surface the result as a real-time dashboard

 This folder is self-contained.
-You can embed the chat interface in any existing website, internal portal, or product by reusing the proxy pattern shown here.
+You can embed IBM Bob's API or the chat interface in any existing website, internal portal, or product by reusing the proxy pattern shown here.

 ---